 First-Year Housing Agreement Conditions of Rental

-So far as feasible, the University tries to assign to each student, on a first-come, first-served basis.
+First-Year room assignments are made by the Dean for First-Year Experience.
+So far as feasible, students are assigned to their preferred room type (single/double) on a first-come, first-served basis.
 Assignments to residence hall rooms can ordinarily be regarded as final and permanent.
 However, the University reserves the right to make adjustments in room assignments where it deems necessary.
 Please indicate your preference for single or double room, but please note that the University cannot absolutely guarantee the availability of the type of room you request.

-2016 - 2017 Room Rates have not been set at this time.
+2016 - 2017 Room Rates*

 *Rates include basic cable television.